-This survey continues on from the work previously completed in the sea lochs of the North Minch where the extent of the muddy Nephrops habitat was mapped in areas where there is little or no BGS data available.
-The findings from the North Minch survey were presented at WKNEPH 2013, and the outcomes from this South Minch survey will also be presented at an ICES Working Group once the project is completed.
-This information will assist in determining the influence of the extent of Nephrops habitat in the South Minch sea lochs on the Nephrops management advice for the overall South Minch (Functional Unit 12).
+This survey continues on from the work previously completed in the sea lochs of the South Minch in 2014 (0114A) where the extent of the muddy Nephrops habitat was mapped in areas where there is little or no BGS data available.
+The findings from earlier work in the North Minch were presented at WKNEPH 2013, and the outcomes from these South Minch surveys will be presented at WGNEPS 2015.
+This information will assist in determining the influence of the extent of Nephrops habitat in the South Minch sea lochs on the Nephrops management advice for the overall South Minch area (Functional Unit 12).

 For each area within the survey (for example a loch, bay or sound), a position outwith the suspected Nephrops habitat boundary will be selected as the start point for a search path across the length or breadth of the area.
 Along this search path the drop frame will be deployed to provide a visual record of the seabed type as the ship drifts over the ground.
-A Day Grab will be deployed at a suitable point along the track and on recovery the sediment sample will be frozen.